Rajathbharadwaj/NetHack-2021/README.md

 # AIM
 Designing an agent which can navigate the procedurally generated, ascii dungeons of Nethack  :trophy:

-# Objectives :basecamp:
-Automate the end-to-end trading using zerodha platfom using some indicators depending on the stock or options

 ### Todos (Feel free to add if you feel anything is missing):heavy_plus_sign: